AntiMicroX/antimicrox/README.md

 ## Support

 There are several ways to get help with AntiMicroX.
 The easiest way is to upvote (with 👍) issues you thing are the most important ones.
-It is also possible to fund some issues using [Polar](https://polar.sh) platform to attract contributors.

 ### Contributing